B.A., Università Degli Studi di Firenze, Italy (2000)

 M.A., Ph.D., University of California at Irvine (2006)

-I am interested in pursuing the intersections of scholarship and public citizenship, including in teaching, research, service, and participation in media discussions and the public sphere.
-My first book, titled Crimes of Peace: Mediterranean Migrations at the World’s Deadliest Border (2015, Pennsylvania Studies in Human Rights), focuses on the harrowing bulletin, now spanning two decades, of migrants’ death in the Mediterranean.
-As unauthorized migrants and refugees intend to reach Europe and put their lives in the hands of smugglers, social actors such as fishermen, diplomats, priests, bureaucrats, armed forces sailors, and hesitant bystanders stagger between indifference and intervention.
+My recent book Crimes of Peace: Mediterranean Migrations and the World’s Deadliest Border (University of Pennsylvania Press, 2015; paperback, July 2016) focuses on the harrowing bulletin, now spanning two decades, of refugee deaths in the Mediterranean Sea.
+As refugees intend to reach Europe and put their lives in the hands of smugglers, social actors such as fishermen, diplomats, priests, bureaucrats, armed forces sailors, and hesitant bystanders stagger between indifference and intervention.
 Who is responsible for spaces that belong to all and to no one, and for persons trapped in the expansive gaps between states?
-Global fault lines, literally set afloat in the Mediterranean, are also scrutinized: between Europe, Africa, and the Middle East; military and humanitarian intervention; Catholic charity, hospitality, and police detention; transnational crime and resilient sovereignty; the universal law of the sea and the proliferating thresholds of a globally parochial world.
+Crimes of Peace scrutinizes global fault lines critically reemerging in the Mediterranean: between Europe, Africa, and the Middle East; military and humanitarian intervention; Catholic charity, hospitality, and police detention; transnational smuggling and resilient sovereignty; the universal law of the sea and the proliferating thresholds of a globally parochial world.
 Recent book reviews have appeared in the International Migration Review, Times Literary Supplement, Cultures et Conflits, and CrImmigration: The Intersection of Criminal Law and Immigration Law.

 620 Flanner Hall